franciscovillaescusa/CAMELS/docs/source/camels_library.rst

    cd CAMELS/library
    python setup.py build

-This will create a folder called build inside CAMELS/library.
-Inside build/ there will be a folder that start with lib.
+This creates a folder called 'build' inside CAMELS/library.
+Inside build/, there is a folder that starts with 'lib'.
 Just put the path to that folder in your PYTHONPATH and the libraries will be installed.
 E.g.:

 .. code-block::  bash

-   export PYTHONPATH=$PYTHONPATH//Users/fvillaescusa/Desktop/CAMELS/library/build/lib
+   export PYTHONPATH=$PYTHONPATH/Users/fvillaescusa/Desktop/CAMELS/library/build/lib

 Distance to k nearest neighbors
 -------------------------------

 The routine ``KDTree_distance`` can be used to compute the distance to the k nearest neighbors of a set of particles.
-Note that the neighbors can be a different type of particle as the one considered.
+Note that the neighbor can be a different type of particle than the one considered.
 For instance, it can be used to compute the distance to the k nearest gas particles from the positions of star particles.
 The ingredients needed for this routine are:

 - ``pos1``.
-The positions of the particles over which compute its nearest neighbors.
+The positions of the particles that are considered neighbors.
 In the above example, these would be the positions of the gas particles.

 - ``pos2``.
-The positions of the particles over which compute the distances.
-In the above example, these would be the positions of the start particles.
-Note that ``pos2`` can be the same as ``pos1``: e.g. to compute the distance to the k nearest neighborgs from a set of dark matter particles.
+The positions of the particles for which nearest neighbors are computed.
+In the above example, these would be the positions of the star particles.
+Note that ``pos2`` can be the same as ``pos1``: e.g. to compute the distance to the k nearest neighborhs from a set of dark matter particles.

 - ``k``.
 The number of neighbors to consider.

 - ``BoxSize``.
 To account for periodic boundary conditions, set this number to the size of the simulation box.
-Note that this number may need to be just slightly larger than that to avoid problems with particles in the edge.
-E.g. set it to ``BoxSize*(1.0+1e-8)``.
+Note that this number may need to be just slightly larger than that, to avoid problems with particles in the edge (e.g. set it to ``BoxSize*(1.0+1e-8)``).

 - ``threads``.
 Number of openmp threads to use in the calculation.
 Set to ``-1`` to use all the available threads.

 - ``verbose``.
 Whether to print some information on the progress.

-An example of how to use this routine is this
+An example of how to use this routine follows.

 .. code-block:: python